The Frame of Reference

 Read in order, the axes turn any signal into a short, comparable vector — so a book can be built from genuinely different parts, duplicates are caught on sight, and the same alpha is described the same way twice.
 The first two — the frame of reference and the clockspeed — set the priority; the rest make the description precise.

-The first 2 are open to everyone; the rest unlock when your account is activated.
+The first 2 are open to everyone; the rest unlock free when you sign in.

 The map